QUIC-FL: Quick Unbiased Compression for Federated Learning: Evaluation

+In this section, we evaluate the fully-fledged version of \alg that leverages RHT and client-specific shared randomness, as given in~\cref{app:hell,alg:final}.

-\T{Parameter Selection.} We experiment with how the different parameters (number of quantiles $m$, the fraction of coordinates sent exactly $p$, the number of shared random bits $\ell$, etc.) affect the performance of our algorithm.
-As shown in Figure~\ref{fig:sensitivity}, introducing shared randomness decreases the \vnmse significantly compared with $\ell=0$.
+\T{Parameter selection.} We experiment with how the different parameters (number of quantiles $m$, the fraction of coordinates sent exactly $p$, the number of shared random bits $\ell$, etc.) affect the performance of our algorithm.
+As shown in Figure~\ref{fig:sensitivity}, introducing shared randomness significantly decreases the \nmse compared with \cref{alg:quickfl_initial_new} (i.e., $\ell=0$).
+We note that these results are essentially independent of the input data (because of the RHT).
 Additionally, the benefit from adding each additional shared random bit diminishes, and the gain beyond $\ell=4$ is negligible, especially for large $b$.
 Accordingly, we hereafter use $\ell=6$ for $b=1$, $\ell=5$ for $b=2$, and $\ell=4$ for $b\in\set{3,4}$.
-With respect to $p$, we determined $\frac{1}{512}$ as a good balance between the \vnmse and bandwidth overhead.
+With respect to $p$, we determined $1/512$ as a good balance between the \nmse and bandwidth overhead for accurately sent values and their indices. }

-\looseness=-1 \T{Comparison to state of the art DME techniques.} Next, we compare the performance of \alg to the baseline algorithms in terms of \nmse, encoding speed, and decoding speed, using an NVIDIA 3080 RTX GPU machine with 32GB RAM and i7-10700K CPU @ 3.80GHz.
-Specifically, we compare with Hadamard~\cite{pmlr-v70-suresh17a}, Kashin's representation~\cite{caldas2018expanding,safaryan2020uncertainty}, QSGD~\cite{NIPS2017_6c340f25}, and EDEN~\cite{EDEN}.
-We evaluate two variants of Kashin's representation: (1) The TensorFlow (TF) implementation~\cite{tensorflowfedkashincode} that, by default, limits the decomposition to three iterations, and (2) the theoretical algorithm that requires $O(\log (nd))$ iterations.
-As shown in Figure~\ref{fig:NMSE}, \alg has the second-lowest \nmse, slightly higher than EDEN's, which has a far slower decode time.
-Further, \alg is significantly more accurate than approaches with similar speeds.
-We observed that the default TF configuration of Kashin's representation suffers from a bias, and therefore its \nmse does not decrease inversely proportional to $n$.
-In contrast, the theoretical algorithm is unbiased but has a markedly higher encoding time.
-We observed similar trends for different $n,b$, and $d$ values.
-We consider the algorithms' bandwidth over all coordinates (e.g., with $b+\frac{64}{512}$ bits for \alg).
-Overall, the empirical measurements fall in line with the bounds in Table~\ref{tbl:asymptotics}.
+\looseness=-1 \T{Comparison to state-of-the-art DME techniques.} Next, we compare the performance of \alg to the baseline algorithms in terms of \nmse, encoding speed, and decoding speed, using an NVIDIA 3080 RTX GPU machine with 32GB RAM and i7-10700K CPU @ 3.80GHz.
+Specifically, we compare with inputs where each coordinate is independently $LogNormal(0,1)$~\cite{chmiel2020neural}.
+Hadamard~\cite{pmlr-v70-suresh17a}, Kashin's representation~\cite{caldas2018expanding,safaryan2020uncertainty}, QSGD~\cite{NIPS2017_6c340f25}, and EDEN~\cite{EDEN}.
+We evaluate two variants of Kashin's representation: (1) The TensorFlow (TF) implementation~\cite{tensorflowfedkashincode} that, by default, limits the decomposition to three iterations, and (2) the theoretical algorithm that requires $O(\log (n\cdot d))$ iterations.
+For this experiment, the coordinates are As shown in Figure~\ref{fig:NMSE}, \alg has significantly faster decoding than EDEN (as previously conveyed in \cref{fig:intro_example}), the only alternative with competitive \nmse.